maodongYe/Immunotherapy-Response-of-Skin-Melanoma/README.md

 This file and the clinical information file in txt format are used as inputs for 4_predict.

-ICI_predict_model.pt is the trained model for predicting immune therapy response.
+melamon_predict_model.pt is the trained model for predicting immune therapy response.